arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">for each desired change, make the change easy (warning: this may be hard), then make the easy change</p>&mdash; Kent Beck (@KentBeck) <a href="https://twitter.com/KentBeck/status/250733358307500032?ref_src=twsrc%5Etfw">September 25, 2012</a></blockquote>

 Think of Google-Docs-style realtime collaboration vs. emailing each other subsequent versions of a document.
-Of course we prefer realtime style and a lot of applications migrate towards it.
+Of course, we prefer realtime style and a lot of applications migrate towards it.
 But where do our code integration techniques fall on this spectrum?
-By allowing small atomic commits we're closer to realtime collaboartion with all the benefits ot it.
+By allowing small atomic commits we're closer to realtime collaboartion with all the benefits of it.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">From personal experience, it feels like using Google Docs compared to emailing each other Word documents.<br><br>Also refactoring much much more often since it&#39;s extremely cheap and fast. <br><br>Which helps with =&gt; <a href="https://t.co/jdN1eSmJPl">https://t.co/jdN1eSmJPl</a></p>&mdash; Miroslav Csonka (@miroslavcsonka) <a href="https://twitter.com/miroslavcsonka/status/1374497072884240391?ref_src=twsrc%5Etfw">March 23, 2021</a></blockquote>